raganwald/braythwayt.com/_posts/2017-05-02-chris-and-trygve.md

 Oslo was serene for me.
 I did some socializing by sheer force, and I also spent a lot of time near the venue just sitting in the sun, or drinking coffee, or walking by a little canal that ran near the venue.

 When it was time to return to Canada, I hopped on a train to the airport...
 And discovered that I'd left my passport in my room.
-Trygve Lie gallantly brought it to the airport for me personally, and I made my flight with moments to spare.
+Trygve gallantly brought it to the airport for me personally, and I made my flight with moments to spare.

 But thanks to the delay, I found myself in line behind Chris Squire and a few staff from a tour date he had played.
 He was with an adolescent girl, perhaps a granddaughter.
 Chris had aged, of course.

 As a boy, I admired the tall, trim bassist with the flowing hair.
 Now I was looking at an old man who had become rotund.
 He wore sandals of a type common to people with circulation problems.
 He was, in other words, looking exactly his age.
 He was polite, and when finished, he turned and we made eye contact.

 I looked at him, I look at his granddaughter.
 And for once, I said nothing.
-He was living his life, I was living mine. he didn't need me to say anything, not even "thank you."
+He was living his life, I was living mine.
+He didn't need me to say anything, not even "thank you."
 So I didn't.
 He went on his way, and I never saw him again.
 He retired in 2015 after struggling with leukemia, and died shortly thereafter.

 ![Chris Squire](/assets/images/chris-squire-2.jpg)